-- Trend data available since 1935 - UCR data for Minnesota are captured nationally in Crime in the United States, an annual publication of the Federal Bureau of Investigation (FBI)
+- Trend data available since 1935; change in format means some data not available after 2015. - UCR data for Minnesota are captured nationally in Crime in the United States, an annual publication of the Federal Bureau of Investigation (FBI)

 - "Criminal activity" consists of measurements involving offenses, clearances, and arrests all of which are subject to reporting biases - Race/ethnicity is often determined by law enforcement and therefore may not be as accurate as self-reported status.